de Sitter versus Anti de Sitter flows and the (super)gravity landscape: Interpolating Ans a tze

 We shall therefore introduce an additional dynamical variable, the \emph{blackness function} $f(u)$, which will give us this liberty.
 The general idea is the following : the vanishing of $f(u)$ yields a horizon, on either side of which $f$ has a different sign.
 Therefore, a solution that passes through a horizon, for appropriately placed $f$ in the ansatz, exchanges $u$ from space-like to time-like and vice-versa.

-In the rest of this section, we shall look at three classes of ans{\"a}tze, one corresponding to a flat slicing, one corresponding to a spherical slicing, and finally, one corresponding to dS slicing.
+In the rest of this section, we shall explore three classes of ans{\"a}tze, one corresponding to a flat slicing, one corresponding to a spherical slicing, and finally, one corresponding to dS slicing.

 $\bullet$ \emph{The black hole ansatz with a flat slicing.} The corresponding metric is given by

 \be ds^2={du^2\over f(u)}+e^{2A(u)}\left[-f(u)dt^2+dx_{i}dx^{i}\right]. \ee

 Notice that when $f=1$ and $e^{A}=e^{-{u\over \ell}}$, (\ref{c38}) reduces to AdS space in Poincar\'e coordinates (where $u$ is space-like), while with $f=-1$ and $e^{A}=e^{-{u\over \ell}}$ it reduces to dS space in Poincar\'e coordinates (where $u$ is now time-like).